It began with sugar.

 listen and learn

-Additionally, on the 22nd of July, nineteen of my family will gather on Zoom to learn more about racism as we discuss Patrisse Khan-Cullor’s book “When they call you a terrorist“.
+Additionally, on the 22nd of July, nineteen of my family gathered on Zoom to learn more about racism as we discuss Patrisse Khan-Cullor’s book “When they call you a terrorist“.
 I love my family!

 Now it’s your turn.
 Ask yourself these questions: